 Orange Tulip Scholarship and HAN Holland Scholarship

-Both these scholarships start with € 2,500 in the 1st year of study and € 2,500 at the start of your 2nd year of study.
+For both these scholarships you receive € 2,500 in the 1st semester and € 2,500 in the 2nd semester.

 - You are a national of a country outside the EU/EEA